Beginners Patchwork Weekender

 Add To Cart

-Tutor Mel Forrest
+Tutor: Mel Forrest

-Sundays 10.30am - 4.30pm (over 2 days) with a break for lunch
+10.30am - 4.30pm (over 2 days) with a break for lunch

 This class is taught over two days and will cover:

 Students may need to do some sewing between the sessions, but you have the great prospect of a finished quilt after 2 Sunday workshops!
-Machine and Hand sewn.
+Machine and hand sewn.

 Materials and equipment required:

-Basic sewing kit containing sharp fabric scissors, pins and a stitch ripper.
+• Basic sewing kit containing sharp fabric scissors, pins and a stitch ripper

-Rotary cutter, cutting board and quilt ruler at least 12-in long (if you have them).
+• Rotary cutter, cutting board and quilt ruler at least 12-in long (if you have them).
 We also have some spares for you to share.
-As a student, you’ll receive a discount if you buy rotary equipment before or during your course.
+As a student, you’ll receive a discount if you buy rotary equipment before or during your course

 Day 1:

-A minimum of 6 fat quarters (50x56cm) or 7 long quarters (25x112cm) in your choice of patterned quilting cottons
+• A minimum of 6 fat quarters (50x56cm) or 7 long quarters (25x112cm) in your choice of patterned quilting cottons

-Matching cotton or sew-all thread or a neutral such as grey or cream
+• Matching cotton or sew-all thread or a neutral such as grey or cream

-A sharp pencil and small ruler will also be useful
+• A sharp pencil and small ruler will also be useful

 Day 2:

-1.10m of quilting cotton for the backing (115cm wide)
+• 1.10m of quilting cotton for backing (115cm wide)

-1.10m of 115cm / 45-in wide wadding
+• 1.10m of 115cm / 45-in wide wadding

-Tacking thread or curved safety pins to baste
+• Tacking thread or curved safety pins

-Thread for quilting (Mel will cover options available)
+• Thread for quilting (Mel will cover options available)

-40cm of quilting cotton for the binding
+• 40cm of quilting cotton for binding

-It is advisable to buy your fabrics before the first class to make the best use of workshop time.
+It’s advisable to buy your fabrics before the first class to make the best use of workshop time.
 However, if there is anything you are missing, students can buy from the shop during each class.